isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

             </td>
             <td rowspan="1" colspan="1">
                 <p>• recognise the importance of monitoring and managing our emotional reactions,
-                    in helpful ways that are reflective of our values and principles
+                    in helpful ways that are reflective of our values and principles.</p>
-                    <br>• recognise that there are different forms of love (e.g. familial, platonic,
+                <p>• recognise that there are different forms of love (e.g., familial, platonic,
-                    romantic love)
+                    romantic love)</p>
-                    <br>recognise the importance and understand what builds healthy and supportive
+                <p>• recognise the importance and understand what builds healthy and supportive
                     relationships, both online and offline</p>
-                <p>understand what dating is, and</p>
+                <p>• understand what dating is, and recognise that the readiness and interest
-                <p>• recognise that the readiness and interest in dating vary among individuals</p>
+                    in dating vary among individuals</p>
+                <p></p>
             </td>
             <td rowspan="1" colspan="1">
                 <p>Term 3 Week 3</p>